Nahnu Jund Allah Jund Al-watan: History

 The current national anthem of Sudan was originally the organizational anthem of the Sudan Defence Force prior to independence.
 The poem "We are the Soldiers of God, the Soldiers of Homeland" was chosen among other poems that participated in a general competition about poetic works praising the strength of the Sudan Defence Force in 1955.
 When Sudan gained independence in 1956, the first four verses of the poem were chosen to be the national anthem.

 Lyrics

+As for the rest of the verses, they are not officially approved in the national anthem: